-1. Planning Clarify the components, conditions, related organizations, etc. necessary for achieving the purpose of the project, select available OSS , and coordinate with related organizations.
-2. Development It consists of four processes: basic design, design, programming, and testing.
+1. Planning 1.
+Planning Clarify the components, conditions, related organizations, etc. necessary for achieving the purpose of the project, select available OSS , and coordinate wirelated organizations.
+The service of form and the sign design and service and the time 2.
+Development It consists of four processes: basic design, design, programming, and testing.
 Development is conducted in compliance with OSS licenses and protecting our intellectual property.
 3. Before Shipment This is the final examination to be conducted at the time of shipment judgment and product registration, and it is confirmed that necessary actions concerning the utilization OSS have been performed and evidence has been preserved .
-4. Post-Ship Prepare a system for maintenance and management of products, service systems, etc., and customer support, and clarify how to respond to vulnerabilities in OSS for use.
+4. Post-Ship Preparation Prepare a system for maintenance and management of products, services, systems, etc., and customer support, and clarify how to respond to vulnerabilities in OSS for use.
 5. Post-Ship Support To support a product, a service, etc., including OSS according to an operation procedure while maintaining a predetermined system.